jimmyhcao/CowSayScheduling-/README.md

 <li> <b>'pattern'</b> is the regular expression or text string you want to search for.
 <li> <b>'filename'</b> is the name of the file(s) you want to search in.</li>

-For instance, to search for all lines containing the word "example" in a file called file.txt, you would use:
+<br>For instance, to search for all lines containing the word "example" in a file called file.txt, you would use:
 ```
 grep example file.txt
 ```